4 Tips to Try if Your Child Doesn’t Like Going to the Dentist

 It’s important that you remain calm when speaking to your child about the dentist.
 Making them any more afraid is not going to help anyone.
 Steer clear of complex language that will only confuse and don’t pass along your own phobias.

-Explain plainly what the pediatric dentist wants to do.
+Explain plainly what our family dentist wants to do.
 You can say they will check their teeth, brush them, and teach them about keeping their mouth healthy.
 Don’t make hard promises, however, as you never know what your child may need procedure-wise.
 Of course, you can positively ensure that they are in good hands.

 2. Read or Watch Dental Related Content